 For some, the cosy and friendly atmosphere of a B&B is much more appealing than a hotel.
 Despite B&Bs normally housing just a handful of guests (compared to the hundreds you’ll find at any hotel), there’s usually a more social vibe; guests can share travel tips and make new friends over breakfast.

-What’s more, you’re B&B owner will have more of a chance to give you they’re undivided attention.
+What’s more, your B&B owner will have more of a chance to give you their undivided attention.
 If you have any concerns or questions, you’ll be able to sit down and have a proper discussion, instead of being rushed towards the information desk and handed a tourism flyer.

 Everyone’s home is unique, and your holiday will be too.
 And remember – people live everywhere.
 Even in some of the remotest areas, you’ll find people who are willing to open their homes.
 Whereas hotels tend to be located in central positions near tourist destinations, B&Bs can be found anywhere and everywhere.

-You might even make some friends for live!
+You might even make some friends for life!